thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/table/README.md

 ## Bonus

+1. Add a table to your PracticeBonusProblems AboutMe app.

 1. Create a table for the recipe data with columns for serving sizes, calories, etc.

-2. Add a table to your PracticeBonusProblems app.